Impact Wrestling Crossroads: Preliminary matches

 The event kicked off with The Latin American Xchange (Ortiz and Santana) defended the World Tag Team Championship against The Cult of Lee (Caleb Konley and Trevor Lee).
 LAX nailed a Street Sweeper to Konley to retain the titles.

 Next, the Grand Champion Matt Sydal took on the X Division Champion Taiji Ishimori in a title versus title match, in which both Sydal's Grand Championship and Ishimori's X Division Championship were on the line.
 Sydal blocked Ishimori's 450° splash with his knees and executed a shooting star press on Ishimori to win the match, thus retaining the Grand Championship and winning the X Division Championship in the process and became a dual titleholder.

 Next, Laurel Van Ness defended the Knockouts Championship against Allie.
 Van Ness tried to hit Allie with the title belt but Allie nailed an Allie Valley Driver and a Best Superkick Ever to Van Ness to win the title.

 It was followed by the penultimate match in which Lashley initially took on Ohio Versus Everything (Dave Crist and Jake Crist) in a handicap match.
 Brian Cage stepped in midway through the match as Lashley's tag team partner.
 Cage delivered a Drill Claw to Jake for the win.
 Cage refused to shake Lashley's hand after the match and walked away.

 Main event match

 In the main event, Austin Aries defended the World Championship against Johnny Impact.
 Aries avoided a Countdown to Impact by Impact and hit him a Death Valley driver on the apron and a brainbuster to retain the title.
+Alberto El Patron arrived on the stage after the match and confronted Aries.